Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 ## Shader config file

 From Unity 2020.2, due to the change of the shadow map, HDRP moved the HDShadowFilteringQuality enum to HDShadowManager.cs.
-HDRP also removed ShaderConfig.s_DeferredShadowFiltering or ShaderOptions.DeferredShadowFiltering from the source code because they have no effect anymore.
+HDRP also removed ShaderConfig.s_DeferredShadowFiltering and ShaderOptions.DeferredShadowFiltering from the source code because they have no effect anymore.

 From Unity 2020.2, a new option is available named ColoredShadow.
 It allows you to control whether a shadow is chromatic or monochrome.
 ColoredShadow is enabled by default and currently only works with [Ray-traced shadows](Ray-Traced-Shadows.md).
 Note that colored shadows are more resource-intensive to process than standard shadows.